-We entered into a framework agreement and a supplemental agreement with Chang'an Hospital, a private hospital serving the northeastern region of China, and Xi'an Century Friendship Medical Technology R&D Co., Ltd., or Xi'an Century Friendship, a subsidiary of Chang'an Hospital, and pursuant to such agreements we established a specialty cancer hospital, Chang'an CMS International Cancer Center, in Xi'an, Shanxi Province.
+We entered into a framework agreement and a supplemental agreement with Chang'an Hospital, and Xi'an Century Friendship Medical Technology R&D Co., Ltd., or Xi'an Century Friendship, a subsidiary of Chang'an Hospital in July 2008, pursuant to which we established a specialty cancer hospital, Chang'an CMS International Cancer Center, in Xi'an, Shanxi Province.
 Chang'an Hospital is controlled by Chang'an Information Industry (Group) Co., Ltd., or Chang'an Information Industry, a China-based conglomerate engaged in information technology, real estate and the medical industries.
-Under the framework agreement, Xi'an Century Friendship established a wholly owned subsidiary, a cancer specialty hospital with a focus on cancer diagnosis and treatment services, which was subsequently renamed Chang'an CMS International Cancer ("CCICC"), and transferred the land use rights and building in connection with establishing the specialty cancer hospital to CCICC.
-In April 2010, we, through our subsidiary Cyber Medical, entered into an agreement with Chang'an Hospital to acquired 52% equity interest in CCICC.
+Under the framework agreement, Xi'an Century Friendship established a wholly owned subsidiary, a cancer specialty hospital with a focus on cancer diagnosis and treatment services, which was subsequently renamed Chang'an CMS International Cancer Center ("CCICC"), and transferred the land use rights and building in connection with establishing the specialty cancer hospital to CCICC.
+In April 2010, we entered into an agreement through our subsidiary Cyber Medical with Chang'an Hospital to acquire 52% of the equity interest in CCICC.
 CCICC has a gross floor area of approximately 12,000 square meters with over 300 licensed patient beds.
 CCICC provides treatments for a wide range of tumor types using a variety of radiotherapy equipment as well as chemotherapy and surgery.
-We purchased a MM50 intensity-modulated radiation therapy system, a Novalis intensity-modulated radiation therapy system and PET-CT, MRI and CT scanners from Chang'an Hospital.
-The hospital employs 198 employees, including 184 doctors and other medical professionals.
+We purchased a MM50 intensitymodulated radiation therapy system, a Novalis intensity-modulated radiation therapy system and PET-CT, MRI and CT scanners from Chang'an Hospital.

-In January 2011, we entered into agreements through our subsidiaries to acquire a total of 52% equity interest in Chang'an hospital from certain shareholders of the hospital for a total consideration of approximately RMB 210.0 million (US\$31.8 million).
-The closing of this acquisition is subject to satisfactory due diligence by the Company of the Hospital and relevant government approval.
+In March 2012, we entered into a purchase agreement through our subsidiaries, Cyber Medical and Shanghai Medstar, to acquire 52% of the equity interest in Chang'an hospital for a total consideration of approximately RMB248.0 million (US\$39.4 million).
+The closing of this acquisition is subject to certain closing conditions and relevant government approvals.
 The consummation of this acquisition will give us effective control over the full capacity of 1,100 beds in Chang'an Hospital.
-The acquisition is intended to expand the development of CCICC by consolidating the full capacity of the hospital into CCICC.
+The acquisition is intended to expand the development of CCICC, which will be merged into Chang'an Hospital after the closing of the acquisition.